zamfi/html-css-javascript/README.md

 }
 ```

-Then, creating a warning box is as easy as including `warningBox` in the `class` attribute of any element.
+Then, creating a warning box is as easy as including `warning-box` in the `class` attribute of any element.

 > **Exercise**: Define a new class in CSS with a bunch of attributes.
 Create a new paragraph tag `<p>`, and set its class attribute to the class you just created, e.g., `<p class="my-fancy-class">`.